resourge/react-router/README.md

 ## path

-`path` is a fundamental building block in defining routes and URLs within a React application.
+`path` is a fundamental building block in defining routes and URLs within a react application.
 It provides a flexible mechanism for constructing paths with dynamic segments and parameters.
 Developers can create a path to represent different routes in their application.
 The `path` offers methods for adding path segments, parameters, and search parameters, as well as generating paths based on the configured settings.

 ## param